crykn/gdx-wiki/README.md

 - The blog uses a modified version of the [Minimal Mistakes](https://github.com/mmistakes/minimal-mistakes) theme; see `_sass/wiki.scss`; `_layouts/default_wiki.html`, `_layouts/wiki.html`

 ## ToDo
 Help is very much appreciated!
-If you are interested in picking up one of the tasks below, just message me on the libGDX Discord.
+If you are interested in picking up one of the tasks below, I'm happy to accept PRs.
+If you have any questions, just message me on the libGDX Discord.
 - [ ] **Improve sidebar layout (!) & responsiveness**; the content of the sidebar can be found in `_includes/wiki_sidebar.md`; it is included in `_layouts/wiki.html` (via `{{ sidebar_include | markdownify }}`) so it can be styled there; any corresponding CSS stuff should be located in `_sass/wiki.scss`
 - [ ] **Fix dark mode**; i.e. add a dark style to `_sass/wiki.scss`, utilising `prefers-color-scheme: dark` media queries